 Descriptive statistics

-After dropping two cases due to…, the final sample included 341,956 participants, and was predominantly female (55.3%), post-secondary educated (47.5% with a bachelor’s or graduate degree), employed (47.8%), married (42.5%), and physically active to some degree (60.4%).
+After dropping two cases due to Arabic responses not translating properly, the final sample included 341,956 participants, and was predominantly female (55.3%), post-secondary educated (47.5% with a bachelor’s or graduate degree), employed (47.8%), married (42.5%), and physically active to some degree (60.4%).
 The sample was also representative across the adult life span (18-24 and 55-64 were the most common age ranges selected at 18.91% and 18.50% of the sample, respectively).
 The mean score for the MHQ was 67.93 ± 72.70 SD.
 Full descriptive statistics for the sample demographic characteristics, covariates, physical activity, and mental health can be found in Table 2.

 After adjusting for propensity score weighting, the effective sample for the treated (active) group was reduced to 140,633.8 (68.13% of unadjusted), yielding an overall effective sample size of 276,158.8 (80.76% of original sample).
 The effective sample size is the “approximately the number of observations from a simple random sample that yields an estimate with sampling variation equal to the sampling variation obtained with the weighted comparison observation”, and can be interpreted as a conservative lower bound for the adjusted size of the weighted sample [61].
 Diagnostics indicated that covariate balance was successfully achieved after GBM and CBPS weighting procedures were implemented (see Supplementary Materials, Section B).